jtbermido04/gitex/README.md

-# This is an exercise
+# This is my first GIT repository

-I feel like i like git

-This is good
+This is an exercuse for the 2024 IPGP Git Class.